Note: This section applies only to the Adult Waiver and Children's Support Waiver.

 All services provided must be for the direct benefit of the individual.

 Service Facilitators assist participants and guardians to ensure that all services and service changes are within the monthly budget.
-Any adjustments must be within the participant's overall monthly service cost limit, and are allowed without prior approval by the State.
+Any adjustments must be within the participant's overall monthly and annual service cost limit, and are allowed without prior approval by the State.
 Service Facilitators must share changes in Service Agreements/Service Authorizations with the Fiscal Employer Agent and ISSA for monitoring purposes.